arkatebi/OpenWorld-problem/README.md

 ```
 python Plot_geneCounts -I1=sp_list.txt -I2=sprot_files.txt -I3=geneCount.stat.1 -O=geneCount
 ```

-This will behave the same way as it does without the additional argument with the exception that the figure name prefix can be supplied by the user now.
+This will behave the same way as it does without the additional argument, except that the figure name prefix can be supplied in the latter case.

 The following section shows the figures produced by running this program for several sets of data.